MinaNader1/MinaNader1/README.md

 ## 🚀 About Me
-I am a student at the Faculty of Computers and data science, Alexandria Universityr...
+I am a student at the Faculty of Computers and data science, Alexandria Universityr.

 ## 🛠 Skills
-java...
+java.

 ## 🔗 Links